 The National Audit Office, using a different formula which takes into account EU money paid directly to private sector companies and universities to fund research, and measured over the EU's financial year, shows the UK's net contribution for 2014 was £5.7bn.
 Read more number crunching from Reality Check.

 If I retire to Spain or another EU country will my healthcare costs still be covered?

-David, from East Sussex, is worried about what would happen to his retirement plans if Britain votes to leave the EU.
+David, from East Sussex, is worried about what will happen to his retirement plans.
 This is one of those issues where it is not possible to say definitively what would happen.
 At the moment, the large British expat community in Spain gets free access to Spanish GPs and their hospital treatment is paid for by the NHS.
 After they become permanent residents Spain pays for their hospital treatment.
 Similar arrangements are in place with other EU countries.

-Dee, from Launceston, wanted to know what would happen to EU laws covering protected species such as bats if Britain left.
+Dee, from Launceston, wanted to know what would happen to EU laws covering protected species such as bats in the event of Britain leaving the EU.
 The answer is that they would remain in place, initially at least.
-After a leave vote, the government would probably review all EU-derived laws in the two years leading up to the official exit date to see which ones to keep or scrap.
+After the Leave vote, the government will probably review all EU-derived laws in the two years leading up to the official exit date to see which ones to keep or scrap.

 The status of Special Areas of Conservation and Special Protection Areas, which are designated by the EU, would be reviewed to see what alternative protections could be applied.
 The same process would apply to European Protected Species legislation, which relate to bats and their habitats.

 The government would want to avoid a legislative vacuum caused by the repeal of EU laws before new UK laws are in place - it would also continue to abide by other international agreements covering environmental protection.

 How much money will the UK save through changes to migrant child benefits and welfare payments?